IUSCA/cmg-bioloop/SESSIONS_TRACKS_IMPLEMENTATION_STATUS.md

 ## Overview
 This document analyzes the current implementation status of Sessions and Tracks features in the bioloop app compared to CMG's comprehensive feature set.
 The analysis is based on examining CMG's documentation and the current bioloop codebase.

+**IMPORTANT IMPLEMENTATION DECISION**: The in-app genome browser modal functionality ("Open Browser here in modal window") from CMG will NOT be implemented in this app.
+Instead, external genome browsers will always open in new tabs.
+This simplifies the architecture and focuses on the core Sessions and Tracks management functionality.

 ## Current Implementation Status

 ### ✅ **FULLY IMPLEMENTED**